 10 Quick Tips for Writing Awesome Facebook Appeals

 It goes without saying that social media engagement is necessary for any business or organization.
 As one of the most omnipresent networks, Facebook is a large part of most nonprofits’ social media presences.
 That means your organization needs to know how to maximize Facebook, especially amongst all the noise on your supporters’ timelines.
-We’ve asked nonprofit marketing expert, John Haydon, how nonprofits can better leverage Facebook during campaigns.
-Here are his top 10 quick and easy tips for improving your organization’s Facebook appeals!
+We’ve asked nonprofit marketing expert, John Haydon, for some quick tips on how nonprofits can better leverage Facebook during campaigns.
+Here are his top 10 easy and quick tips for improving your organization’s Facebook appeals!

 Like traditional fundraising, it’s never a good idea to have to ask anyone for something the first time you engage with them.
 The same is true on Facebook.

 Before you post anything on Facebook, it’s important to remember that it is a friend network.
 People are there primarily to socialize.
 They are not there to register for your fundraising event or to see what’s new with your nonprofit.
 It just so happens you can create engaging content that will interest them, despite their sole purpose for being on the network.